 Our professional curriculum emphasizes the integration of pedagogy and practice, as well as related theories and research.
-You will gain skills and expertise through the practical application of theory with such activities as designing curricula and materials, developing language tests, conducting research projects, and teaching language classes.
+You will gain skills and expertise through the practical application of theory to such activities as designing curricula and materials, developing language tests, conducting research projects, and teaching language classes.
 The course work is centered on these areas of focus:

-3. Research and Assessment:
+3. Research and Assessment

 You will study research and assessment practices relevant to the language teaching field to explore the ways in which research studies and assessment tools are designed and conducted—and the ways in which research and assessments influence your classroom practices.
 You will also learn how to design research studies and assessment tools so you can more closely examine issues of direct concern and relevance to you and your students.

 Courses taught in the language of study combine language skills development with topics related to graduate degree work and professional interests.
 Our intercultural competency offerings provide students with the cross-cultural communication skills needed to pursue global careers.
 Sample courses include:

 - Teaching Chinese in a Globalized Context (in Chinese)

 - Comparative and International Education in Latin America (in Spanish)

 - Models and Decision-Making for Positive Change (in French)